-FPSB requires all individuals who hold one of its certifications to successfully complete the FPSB Ethics Course, which conducted online in MyFPSB/learning.
-This course is included with the purchase of the FPSB Risk and Estate Planning Specialist course materials.
+FPSB requires all individuals to successfully complete the FPSB Ethics course soon after they register in the FPSB® Risk and Estate Planning Specialist course.
+This course is included with the purchase of the course material.
+Passing the Ethics course and abiding by Code of Ethics is a pre-requisite for holding the FPSB® Risk and Estate Planning Specialist certification.
+It is required to be passed only once for holding one or more Specialist certifications and CFP^{CM} certification.
+The FPSB Ethics course is conducted online in MyFPSB/earning.
 The interactive FPSB Ethics Course consists of recorded instruction that can be taken in one or multiple sittings with knowledge checks throughout.
 Once completed, the FPSB Ethics Course is valid for all FPSB Ltd. certifications offered in India.

-Introduction Codes of Ethics Learning Objectives Explain why financial services professionals should study ethics Describe the difference between values and principles Describe the relationship between ethics and the law Describe a financial services professional Identify characteristics of a professional Evaluate the public perception of the financial services profession Learning Objectives Identify the purposes of codes of ethics Distinguish between the reasonable person standard and the professional practice standard Identify the eight principles of FPSB's Code of Ethics Apply the principles of FPSB's Code of Ethics to various case studies and examples Construct a personal code of ethics Knowledge Items Why financial services professionals should study ethics The difference between values and principles Ethics and the law Characteristics of a financial services professional Knowledge Items The purpose of a code of ethics Business conduct standards Reasonable person standard Professional practice standard Eight principles of FPSB's Code of Ethics Personal code of ethics
+Introduction Codes of Ethics Learning Objectives Explain why financial services professionals should study ethics Describe the difference between values and principles Describe the relationship between ethics and the law Describe a financial services professional Identify characteristics of a professional Evaluate the public perception of the financial services profession Learning Objectives Identify the purposes of codes of ethics Distinguish between the reasonable person standard and the professional practice standard Identify the eight principles of FPSB's Code of Ethics Apply the principles of FPSB's Code of Ethics to various case studies and examples Construct a personal code of ethics Knowledge Items Why financial services professionals should study ethics The difference between values and principles Ethics and the law Knowledge Items The purpose of a code of ethics Business conduct standards Reasonable person standard Professional practice standard Eight principles of FPSB's Code of Ethics sonal code of ethics